ltatakis/ElsevierExercise/README.md

 1) You run npm to install all dependencies and run in development mode.

-2) To retrieve all dependencies run `npm install' in the parent directory (where package.json and bower.json live).
+2) To retrieve all dependencies run `npm install` in the parent directory (where package.json and bower.json live).

 3) Then you need to copy the dependency file generated into the app folder (todo this should be done automatically).

-4) To run development run `npm start' in parent directory, and it will appear at `http://localhost:8000/index.html'
+4) To run development run `npm start' in parent directory, and it will appear at `http://localhost:8000/index.html`

 ## Code Structure